-Industrial production (IP) grew 3.7% YoY in June, above our 2.8% forecast and market expectations of 2.9% (as per Bloomberg).
-The calendar adjusted quarterly annual rate of industrial production rose to 2.7% in 2Q23 (from 2.3% in 1Q23).
-At the margin, IP expanded 0.6% mom/sa, driven once again by strong growth in the construction sector (2.2%), while manufacturing output expanded 0.2%.
-Engineering construction (8.1% mom/sa in June, from 20.3% in May) was responsible for the solid expansion in construction output, likely associated to one of AMLO’s priority projects with edifications.
-Industrial production momentum improved, with the qoq/saar at 4.2% in 2Q23 (from 2.4% in 1Q23) supported mainly by construction output (15.3% in 2Q23), while manufacturing production stood at 2.3% in 2Q23.
+Industrial production (IP) grew 4.8% YoY in July, above our 3.7% forecast and market expectations of 4.0% (as per Bloomberg).
+The calendar adjusted quarterly annual rate of industrial production rose to 4.7% in July (from 4.0% in 2Q23).
+At the margin, IP expanded 0.5% mom/sa, driven once again by strong growth in the construction sector (2.0% in July, down from 3.3% and 7.1% in June and May, respectively), while manufacturing output grew by 0.3%.
+Strong growth in construction is likely associated to the culmination of AMLO’s large infrastructure projects.
+Industrial production momentum improved, with the qoq/saar at 8.2% in July (from 5.8% in 2Q23) supported mainly by construction output (53.2% in July), while manufacturing production stood at 1.1%.

-Our take: Strong growth in the construction sector is unlikely to persist in the 2H23 as it was likely driven by the one-off effects of government construction, while manufacturing output should soften given our view of an expected deceleration in the U.S. economy.
-We recently increased our GDP growth forecast to 3.0% (previously at 2.7%) due to better-than-expected activity in 1H23.
+Our take: Strong growth in the construction sector is likely to continue to fade in 2H23 as it was likely driven by one-off effects of government construction, while manufacturing output should remain relatively soft.
+Our GDP growth forecast for this year stands at 3.0%.